The Brunel Trophy 2019

 Qualification race: during 2018 for 2019

-2: Ian Anderson, Simon Baker, Jason Champion, Tom Chapman, Jim Green, Cecilia Sparke.
+2: Ian Anderson, Simon Baker, Cliff Blofield, Tom Chapman, Frank Jones.

-1: Giles Ashton, Cliff Blofield, John Chester, Anna Clarke, Derek Clew, John Curran, Marcus Evans, Miles Farren, Frank Jones, Mike Kleinsteuber, Jerry Limb, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann.
+1: Giles Ashton, John Chester, Anna Clarke, Derek Clew, Marcus Evans, Miles Farren, Mike Kleinsteuber, Jerry Limb, Mathew Nicholls, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann, Damian Thomson, David Wilson.

 The qualification process for the 2019 tournament

 For competitions entered during the whole of 2018, points are awarded as follows:

 The players gaining the most qualification points will augment players who have qualified via the following sixteen achievements:

 - For any of the following Thursday tournaments (Monthly Grand Prix, GP30, GP5, Handicap Trophy, Speedgammon GP, Intermediates Trophy, Consulting Doubles Championship, Christmas Fizz Tournament): 1 point for every event entered.

 - Participation in the 2018 Brunel Trophy: 1 point.